tbm00/Command64/README.md

   # Add/remove entries as needed

-# -------------------------------------------------------------------------------------- #
+# ------------------------------customCommandEntries------------------------------------ #
-# customCommandEntries get ran by the console when the console, or a player
+# consoleCommands get triggered when the console or a player (whose usePerm==userPermVaue)
-#   (whose usePerm==userPermVaue), uses the associated customCommand.
+#   uses the associated customCommand.
+#
-# - You can run any customCommand with a delay by using the "-d" command flag;
+# You can run any customCommand with a delay by using the "-d" command flag.
 #   i.e. "/cmd -d 1200 stop" to stop the server in 1 minute,
-# - You can add an invCheck to any customCommandEntry, that confirms ARGUMENT or SENDER
+# You can add an invCheck to any customCommandEntry, that confirms ARGUMENT or SENDER has
-#     has inventory space before running the consoleCommands.
+#   one spot avaliable in their inventory before running the consoleCommands.
+If they don't,
+#   any defined backup commands will run.
+Use this module on any customCommandEntry:
+#    invCheck:
+#      checkIfSpaceBeforeRun: true
+#      checkOnPlayer: "ARGUMENT"
+#      ifNoSpaceConsoleCommands:
+#        - "msg <argument> &4You do not have space in your inventory..."
 #
 # Optional Arguments:
 # <player> == player who used the command